 There is a variety of beautiful places visitors should visit to truly appreciate the rich nature of the island, such as the world-renowned Valley of Butterflies, famous throughout the world, the Seven Springs, which offers the best getaway from the summer heat, the Tsampika Monastery, with its extraordinary views out to the rest of the island and the Aegean Sea, Prasonisi, the Marine Aquarium, the Profitis Ilias and Akramitis mountain, ideal for hiking ort walking paths.

 To top it all off, similar to most of Greece, Rhodes has a pleasant, mild climate that is not prone to extreme heat or cold and can be defined as subtropical.
 Refreshing western winds mitigate summer heat, with winter being almost always mild; about 300 days a year the sun prevails on the island, while light, cool northwestern breeze makes the climate pleasant even in July and August.
-Rhodes invites you to take a deep, relaxing breath and take in the striking setting around you with the glorious sun shining down on its beauty!

 6. Taste the delectable cuisine of Rhodes